 The test cases may keep on evolving based on tester observation and learning.
 Testers can use various testing techniques such as boundary value analysis, equivalence testing.
 To make the sessions more structured and focus, use session-based exploratory testing.

-Importance of Exploratory Testing for Agile or CI/CD approach
+What is the importance of Exploratory Testing for Agile or CI/CD approach

 When you automate the most common workflows aided by conventional scripted testing, it frees up manual testers to explore.
 It allows them to quickly identify the most important defects and help the application meet the needs of end users.
 One significant advantage of exploratory testing is finding major real-world bugs faster and this fits into the DevOps approach.